Before the Feeling, There Is a Sensation

 Meeting the sensation before the story

 In a session — whether through the gentle, hands-on contact of craniosacral therapy or the slow tracking of somatic experiencing — we do something the nervous system rarely gets to do on its own: we slow down enough to meet a sensation as a sensation, before it hardens into its usual meaning.
 There is no rush to name it, explain it, or fix it.
-There is time, safety, and the felt experience of being met — of being gotten at a level beneath words.
+There is time, safety, and the felt experience of being met at a level beneath words.

 We are not talking you out of a feeling.
 We are giving your body the one thing it did not get the first time — and letting it draw a different conclusion.